siiqba/ICL_liblary/README.md

 # Integrated Components Liblary
 altium liblary
-description will be generated in neare future.
+description will be generated in neare future... or not.